knaw-huc/data-envelopes/help_documentation.md

 * Dataset title - the title of the dataset
 * Version - the version number of the dataset.
 Typically this is '1' for the first version of the dataset.
 You can agree a numbering system with your team.
 This should be the same as the version number stated in the data-envelope title.
 * Description - Provide a free text account of the dataset or resource (limit 200 words).
-Include information about the content and topic of the data and what makes the dataset useful.
+Include information about the content and topic of the data and what makes the dataset valuable.
+You may also briefly refer to how the data is available (download, portal etc.) but details about this should be entered at Level 3.
 * Genre - One or more genres from a vocabulary that apply to the dataset
 * Other Genre - Genres that apply to the dataset that are not included in the vocabulary
 * Topic Classification - One or more topics from a vocabulary that apply to the dataset